mdminhazulhaque/baby-log-django/README.md

 - Timestamp and Remark can be added per Activity
 - Logged in user's ID will be added under Author filed
 - Timestamp is shown in human readable, natural format
+- Multiple Users can be added to manage the portal

 ## Screenshots